Today you’re going to learn the potential benefits of marijuana.

-A study done in 2013 found that activation of the CB1 receptor (a cannabinoid receptor) had a protective effect against CHF…in mice.
+A study done in 2013 found that the activation of the CB1 receptor (a cannabinoid receptor) had a protective effect against CHF, in mice (52).

-You must know by now how the CB1 receptor gets activated (hint: a specific type of compound found in marijuana).
+You must know by now how the CB1 receptor gets activated (THC).

-Cerebral malaria is a dangerous parasitical disease which is transmitted from mosquitoes to humans, which in the most severe cases can lead to coma or even death.
+Cerebral malaria is a dangerous parasitic disease that’s transmitted from mosquitoes to humans.
+In the most severe cases it can lead to coma or even death.

-In 2015 researchers showed that one of the main medicines to treat malaria: Artesunate, was actually more effective when used with CBD.
-Mice that were treated with both artesunate and CBD, had full cognitive functions restored, whereas mice that were only treated with Artesunate kept cognitive deficits.
+Yet, in 2015 researchers showed that one of the main medicines to treat malaria: Artesunate, was more effective when used together with CBD (53).
+Mice that were treated with both artesunate and CBD had full cognitive functions restored.
+Whereas mice that were only treated with Artesunate kept some cognitive deficits.

-Even without Artesunate, mice treated with only CBD had major decreases in inflammation, anxiety and cognitive deficits.
+Even without Artesunate, mice treated with only CBD had decreases in:

-52. Marijuana can help increase libido both in males and females
+52. Can help increase libido both in males and females

 But did you know it also can increase your libido?

-In 1987 researchers concluded that marijuana initially increases libido and potency.
-But be careful, heavy chronic use actually may lead to a decrease of libido.
+In 1987 researchers concluded that marijuana initially increases libido and potency (54).
+But be careful, heavy chronic use may lead to a decrease of libido.

 53. THC reduces the infectivity of the herpes virus

-Once you’re infected with the herpes virus there unfortunately is no cure.
+Once you’re infected with the herpes virus there, unfortunately, there’s no cure.
 It can lead to blisters and is even associated with certain types of cancers.

-So even though once herpes is in your body there’s no way to get it out…marijuana could potentially help preventing the infections caused by it.
+Even though once herpes is in your body, there’s no way to get it out, marijuana could help prevent the infections caused by it.

-54. Marijuana use can lead to general feelings of euphoria and relaxation
+54. Can lead to general feelings of euphoria and relaxation

-A review study which looked at 12 self-report studies found that two of the most reported feelings that were felt under the influence of marijuana were euphoria and relaxation.
+A review study found that two of the most reported feelings under the influence of marijuana were (57):

-55. Marijuana legalization may be related to a decrease in traffic fatalities
+55. Legalization may be related to a decrease in traffic fatalities

-While we would advice against driving under the influence of marijuana under any circumstance…
+While you should never drive under the influence of marijuana under any circumstance…

-In 2013, researchers found that legalization of medical marijuana actually was related to a decrease of 10% in traffic fatalities, the first full year after the legalization came into effect.
+In 2013, researchers found that legalization of medical marijuana was related to a 10% decrease in traffic fatalities.
+This was the first full year after the legalization came into effect (58).

-56. Marijuana legalization may be related to reductions in rates of homicide and assault
+56. Legalization may be related to reductions in rates of homicide and assault

-I don’t know about you…but I don’t need any science to believe criminalizing anything that has demand in society just breeds more criminality.
+I don’t know about you, but I don’t need any science to believe criminalizing anything that has demand in society breeds more criminality.
 Demand will always be met with supply.
 It’s simple economics.

-So to me it’s only logical de-criminalizing marijuana reduces crime rates.
-Well it turns out there’s actually scientific evidence pointing towards exactly this.
+So to me, it’s only logical decriminalizing marijuana reduces crime rates.
+Well, it turns out there’s scientific evidence pointing towards precisely this.

-A study done in 2014 found that medical marijuana legalization was not related to increased crime rates of any type, and actually was related to reductions in rates of homicide and assault.
+A study done in 2014 found that medical marijuana legalization was not related to increased crime rates of any type.
+It was related to reductions in rates of homicide and assault (59).

-There’s a lot of anecdotal evidence of artists claiming their creativity is enhanced when under the influence of marijuana…
+Some artists claim their creativity is better when under the influence of marijuana.

 But there’s actually scientific proof besides the anecdotal evidence…